 Apart from the epic lava tubes and cinder beds, the Inferno Cone Trail enhances your visit with a steep climb up the side of a cinder cone.

 20 minutes from Boise, Idaho

 The best thing about planning your day trips from Boise is that you can choose how far you want to drive.
-While natural monuments take your breath away and instill awe in each and every of its visitor, small towns near the capital of Idaho are as irresistible as those wondrous heavyweights.
-Meridian, located only 20 minutes from Boise, proves it.
+While the natural monuments take your breath away and instill awe in each and every of its visitor, small towns near the capital of Idaho are as irresistible as those wondrous heavyweights.
+Meridian, located only 20 minutes from Boise, proves it again and again.

 Not particularly tiny as you would think, it’s known as the biggest small town.
 In fact, Meridian makes people talk about it as one of the fastest-growing city in the country.
-This means one thing: an abundance of attractions to entertainment for the guests and locals.
+This means one thing: an abundance of attractions and entertainment for its guests and locals.